Death of Anjali Singh

-Anjali Singh
+Background

 Singh was born to her mother, Rekha Singh, as the second of six siblings who lived in the Mangolpuri area of Delhi.
 Singh's mother worked as an assistant in a school but lost her job during the COVID-19 pandemic.
 Her father had died eight years before her death in 2023.

 Singh ended up not completing school in order to financially support her family by working as a make-up artist.
 She was very active on social media and Instagram Reels.
 Additionally, Singh used to work as an usher for an event management company at weddings for daily remuneration.

 According to India Today, CCTV footage showed Singh in an accident on July 16, 2022, which she narrowly survived.
 That time, Singh was found to have consumed alcohol.
 Singh's friend, Nidhi, whom she was with on the day of her death, was also caught by Government Railway Police (GRP) in Agra in 2020 for a drug case under Narcotic Drugs and Psychotropic Substances Act, 1985, in which she later got bail.
 Later, Delhi Police found traffic challans worth 19,000 rupees pending against Nidhi.